 To El, however, after all the trouble his father put him through, releasing unimaginable evil into the world seemed like a fair trade.

-As innocent as his question began, El unknowingly opened the door to a familiar, but unspoken shadow of reality hiding in the midst of the world's denial with just six words:
+As innocent as his question began, El unknowingly opened the door to a familiar, but unspoken, dark reality hidden in the midst of the world's denial with just six words: